 “This showed that when I played a team with a rating higher than mine their keeper saved 50% of my shots on target whilst when I played a team of lower rated than mine their keeper saved 60% of my shots on target.
 You would expect player with higher stats to find it easier to score goals than lower rated players.
 If handicapping exists the result is what you would expect to see.”

-We calculated confidence intervals and weren’t able to confirm that keepers actually do make significantly more saves against higher rated opponents.
+We calculated confidence intervals and we are not able to confirm that goalkeepers actually do make more saves against higher rated opponents.
 It’s possible, but it is equally possible that they make fewer saves.

 Leaving aside the sampling issues, it’s difficult to see how this statistic possibly could fit with the patterns expected if EA was helping out the losing player.
 If keepers generally made more saves against higher rated opponents, players using a better team would become more likely to lose.
 So, while this statistic theoretically could have supported the assertion that EA favors the lesser team, it also would have undermined the assertion that EA helps out the losing team.